bekircbc/using-CodeQL/README.md

 - chose one of them

-- go to Settings

-- go to Code Security and Analysis

-- go to Code Scanning - Tools - CodeQL analysis
+- go to Settings -- Code Security and Analysis -- Code Scanning -- Tools -- CodeQL analysis

 - Choose default as an option from dropdown menu

+- Click Enable CodeQL

-- Ta Ta..
-CodeQL started to scan your repo for showing you the vulnerabilities..
+-  CodeQL started to scan your repo for showing you the vulnerabilities..

 # Links for deep learnning